russellballestrini/russell.ballestrini.net/content/2016-10-28-my-first-systemd-service-script-and-override.rst

 :status: published

 At work we mostly run Centos and I have some NodeJS services to deploy.
-I feel most familiar with Ubuntu / Upstart so this post serves as my notes.
+I feel most familiar with Ubuntu / Upstart so this post serves as my notes on systemd.

 In this contrived example, we define a service for our `taco-api` application.
 The `taco-api` source code lives in `/opt/taco-api`.